mobizt/Firebase-ESP32/README.md

 Google's Firebase real time database - ESP32 library for Arduino

+This is not the official Firebase Arduino library from Google, unless introduce some similar and extra features with difference core functions.

 This library provides ESP32 to complete working with Google's Firebase database through the REST API.

 The library was test and work well with ESP32s based module.